Sujit-O/pykg2vec/README.md

 * [Freebase](https://everest.hds.utc.fr/lib/exe/fetch.php?media=en:fb15k.tgz): Freebase is a large collaborative knowledge base consisting of data composed mainly by its community members.
 It is an online collection of structured data harvested from many sources, including individual, user-submitted wiki contributions [2].
   * Freebase15K is supported.

-## Dependencies
-The goal of this library is to minimize the dependency on other libraries as far as possible to rapidly test the algorithms against different dataset.
-We emphasize that in the beginning, we will not be focus in run-time performance.
-However, in the future, may provide faster implementation of each of the algorithms.
-We encourage installing the tensorflow-gpu version for optimal usage.

-* networkx==2.2
-* matplotlib==3.0.3
-* numpy==1.16.2
-* seaborn==0.9.0
-* scikit_learn==0.20.3
-* progressbar2==3.39.3
-* tensorflow==`<version suitable for your workspace>`

 ## Cite